kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 #### Law of Demeter: abstraction levels in objects vs data structures

-[Law of Demeter, principle of least knowledge](https://en.wikipedia.org/wiki/Law_of_Demeter), was a relatively new concept for me even though after reading about it, I realized that I have encountered the similar principles before while having discussions about abstraction levels of projects with other engineers.
+[Law of Demeter, principle of least knowledge](https://en.wikipedia.org/wiki/Law_of_Demeter), was a relatively new concept of which I was not aware before!
 In short, it is a guideline for objects to not expose their internal structure through accessors but to expose behavior.
 The job of exposing data is left to data structures and data transfer objects.
 [In this paper](https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf), LoD is defined so that

 > * A method of an object should invoke only the methods of the following kinds of objects:
 >  1. itself